 When downloading the IDE for macOS you need to select the relevant package installer, Intel or Apple Silicon (M1, M2 etc.)

+Once you have downloaded the application, open the package and you will be presented with a screen.
 Follow the instructions that are presented in the window, and drag the IntelliJ IDEA icon to the Applications folder.
 This will begin copying the contents of the application to your applications directory on macOS.
-When the operation has successfully completed, you will be able to open Launchpad and see that the IDE is now present in the list of applications, as shown in Figure 2.
+When the operation has successfully completed, you will be able to open Launchpad and see that the IDE is now present in the list of applications.

 In the Launchpad screen, click on the IDE, and it will begin to load.
 Before the main IDE window is opened, a dialogue window will be presented asking whether you want to open an application downloaded from the internet.
 Click on the Open button.
 This will then load the IntelliJ IDEA user agreement, click on the checkbox to agree to the user agreement.
 Another window will be presented, asking whether you want to share your data, click on the Don't Send button.